mahirsprojects/customer-churn-prediction/README.md

 ## Model Performance

 The model was evaluated on 1409 customers it had never seen during training.
+ChatGPT predicted right and confirms these findings.

 - Overall accuracy: 78%
 - Churn recall: 61% (the model caught 230 out of 374 actual churners)